markjaquith/WPPlugin/README.md

 WPPlugin is a Ruby command line script to update and manage WordPress plugins.
 Useful for WordPress installs that are managed in a Git repository.

+**As of version 0.1, you must run it from your `plugins` or `mu-plugins` directory.**

 Available commands:

-* `wpplugin` — lists the plugins with available updates
 * `wpplugin add {plugin}` — installs the specified plugin
 * `wpplugin remove {plugin}` — removes the specified plugin
-* `wpplugin update|upgrade {plugin}` — updates a plugin to the latest stable version
+* `wpplugin update {plugin}` — updates a plugin to the latest stable version
-* `wpplugin update|upgrade` — updates all plugins to the latest stable version
+* `wpplugin update` — updates all plugins to the latest stable version

 ## Installation

-To install wpplugin, use RubyGems:
+To install WPPlugin, use RubyGems:

 ```bash
 sudo gem install wpplugin
 ```

 ## License & Copyright